 It’s important to remember that not all ward offices will have staff that speak other languages or even English as a second language.
 However, they will have some type of guidance system in place.
 Whether it’s English printed guidelines for the forms or translators available on the phone, some even have volunteer staff in the building that can help with translations.
 Remember to be prepared and most importantly be polite and patient.

 The most important reason to visit the ward office is to register your address when you move into your new home.
-This must be done within 14 days of arriving in Japan.
+This must be done within 14 days of finding a permanent place to live.
 You will need to complete a form with your personal details and your new address.
 This will then be processed and printed on the back of your Zairyū (residence) card.

 If you move house you will need to visit the ward office to update your address.
 If you move ward as part of this process, you will first need to visit your current ward office to notify them.
 They will issue you with a leaving certificate.
 When you go to your new ward office to register your new address you will need to take this with you as part of the process.